icevelez/core.js/README.md

 *Story Time*-- When I started web dev, I made my own paradigm at making it "easy" for myself to write component-based HTML/JS unaware that it looked exactly like React code but instead of JSX it was calling a helper function to create HTML `$.create("div")` and it wasn't easy, it just made it a lot harder and crappier

-I moved on to using JS Frameworks and fell in love with [Svelte](https://svelte.dev/), used it in every project, it has the expressiveness, the lightweight app bundle size, the friendly ecosystem, It is perfect!
-It felt like doing traditional web development
+I moved on to using JS Frameworks and fell in love with [Svelte](https://svelte.dev/), used it in every project, it has the expressiveness, the lightweight app bundle size, the friendly ecosystem, It felt like traditional web development, Perfect!

 BUT! that itch of finishing what I started kept coming back which lead me to try again. (multiple attempts were made before landing here)